WSU-kduncan/s24cicd-MishkaFloof/README-CI.md

 ## Part 2 - GitHub Actions and DockerHub

-Create DockerHub Account
+### Create DockerHub Account
-Go to DockerHub and sign up for an account.
+1. Go to DockerHub and sign up for an account.
-Select the Free tier if prompted.
+      * Select the Free tier if prompted.
-Once logged in, create a Public Repository on DockerHub.
+2. Once logged in, create a Public Repository on DockerHub.
-Set GitHub Secrets
+3. Set GitHub Secrets
-Go to your GitHub repository.
+4. Go to your GitHub repository.
-Navigate to Settings > Secrets.
+5. Navigate to Settings > Secrets.
-Click on "New repository secret".
+6. Click on "New repository secret".
-<<<<<<< HEAD
-Add two secrets: DOCKERUSERNAME and DOCKERPASSWORD, with your DockerHub username and password respectively.
+      * Add two secrets: DOCKERUSERNAME and DOCKERPASSWORD, with your DockerHub username and password respectively.

-Add two secrets: DOCKER_USERNAME and DOCKER_PASSWORD, with your DockerHub username and password respectively.
+      * Add two secrets: DOCKER_USERNAME and DOCKER_PASSWORD, with your DockerHub username and password respectively.

-Set up GitHub Actions Workflow
+### Set up GitHub Actions Workflow
-In your GitHub repository, create a directory named .github/workflows.
+1. In your GitHub repository, create a directory named `.github/workflows`.

 Inside this directory, create a YAML file (e.g., docker-build-push.yml) for your GitHub Actions workflow.
 Configure the workflow to build and push your Docker image to DockerHub.
 Below is an example workflow YAML: